Glossary: list of terms

 Functional land management

-A conceptual framework for optimising the supply of soil-based ecosystem services, grouped together in five overarching soil functions, to the demands at a range of spatial scales, with a view to simultaneously meeting agronomic and environmental policy objectives.
+A conceptual framework for optimizing the supply of ecosystem services based on five key soil functions, at different spatial scales, to simultaneously meet agronomic and environmental policy objectives.
 More info: Soil functions concept http://landmarkproject.eu/soil-functions-concept/

 G-I